* This is the Professional Version. *

 Diagnosis is usually suspected in at-risk patients with compatible symptoms.
 Imaging tests and sometimes lung biopsy are done.

-About 80% of patients have a serum protein abnormality, most commonly a polyclonal gammopathy and hypogammaglobulinemia, the significance of which is unknown.
-In adults, diagnosis requires lung biopsy with demonstration of expansion of the alveolar septae due to lymphocytic and other immune cell (plasma cell, immunoblastic, histiocytic) infiltrates.
+Lung biopsy with demonstration of expansion of the alveolar septae due to lymphocytic and other immune cell (plasma cell, immunoblastic, histiocytic) infiltrates is required for diagnosis in adults.
 Infiltrates appear occasionally along bronchi and vessels but most commonly along alveolar septa.
 Immunohistochemical staining and flow cytometry must be done on the tissue to distinguish LIP from primary lymphomas.
 In LIP, the infiltrate is polyclonal (both T and B cells), whereas other lymphomas produce monoclonal infiltrates.
 Other common findings include germinal centers and multinucleated giant cells with noncaseating granulomas.

 The natural history and prognosis of LIP are poorly understood.
 Spontaneous resolution, resolution after treatment with corticosteroids or other immunosuppressive drugs, progression to lymphoma, or development of pulmonary fibrosis with respiratory insufficiency may ensue.
 Five-year survival is 50 to 66%.
 Common causes of death are infection, development of malignant lymphoma (5%), and progressive fibrosis.